Nuitka/Nuitka/Developer_Manual.rst

 Nuitka top level works like this:

-   - ``tree.Building`` outputs node tree
+- ``nuitka.tree.Building`` outputs node tree
-   - ``Optimization`` enhances it as best as it can
+- ``nuitka.optimization`` enhances it as best as it can
-   - ``Finalization`` marks the tree for code generation
+- ``nuitka.finalization`` marks the tree for code generation
-   - ``CodeGeneration`` creates identifier objects and code snippets
+- ``nuitka.codegen.CodeGeneration`` creates identifier objects and code snippets
-   - ``Generator`` knows how identifiers and code is constructed
+- ``nuitka.codegen.Generator`` knows how identifiers and code is constructed
-   - ``MainControl`` keeps it all together
+- ``nuitka.MainControl`` keeps it all together

 This design is intended to last.

 Regarding Types, the state is:

 - Types are always ``PyObject *``, implicitly
-   - The only more specific use of type is "constant", which can be used to predict some operations, conditions, etc.
+- The only more specific use of type is "compile time constant", which can be used to predict some operations, conditions, etc.
 - Every operation is expected to have ``PyObject *`` as result, if it is not a constant, then we know nothing about it.

+The limitation to only ``PyObject *`` will go away.

 Coding Rules
 ============